What is the effect of stress on your sleep?

 1. Ensure sufficient rest

-We have said it before, but it remains important.
-Make sure you get enough rest throughout the day.
-This ensures that you can process stimuli in a healthy way and that your stress does not keep building up during the day.
-Taking a short walk, having a brief chat with colleagues at the coffee machine, or taking a moment for yourself does more for you than it may seem at first glance.
+We have said it before but it remains important.
+Make sure you get enough rest during the day.
+This ensures that you can process stimuli in a healthy way and that your stress does not build up throughout the day.
+Occasionally taking a walk, having a short chat with colleagues at the coffee machine, or taking a moment for yourself does more for you than it seems at first glance.

 2. Try to maintain a steady rhythm

 A good night's sleep reduces a lot of stress.
-And a good night's sleep starts with a regular rhythm.
-By going to bed and getting up at around the same time every day, you ensure that your body knows when it's bedtime.
-Your body will start producing the hormone melatonin just before you fall asleep, which helps you fall asleep faster.
-Additionally, structure almost always brings more calmness to your mind.
+And a good night's sleep starts with a fixed routine.
+By going to bed and getting up at the same time every day, you ensure that your body knows when it's bedtime.
+Your body will start producing the hormone melatonin just before you fall asleep, helping you fall asleep faster.
+Additionally, structure almost always provides more peace of mind.

 3. Watch your diet

-What you eat has a significant impact on the development of stress in your body.
+What you eat has a considerable influence on the development of stress in your body.
 Sugar and caffeine cause you to produce more cortisol.
 But your salt intake also affects your stress level.
 So try to follow a healthy and balanced diet.
-This way, you provide your body with the nutrients it needs to function normally.
+This way, you provide your body with the nutrients it needs to continue functioning normally.

 4. Try a weighted blanket

 A weighted blanket is the perfect tool to reduce your stress.
 A weighted blanket is a blanket that is intentionally weighted.
-This weighting ensures that deep pressure stimulation occurs.
-The extra weight of the blanket ensures that certain pressure points in your body are activated, which helps you relax.
+This weighting causes deep pressure stimulation.
+The extra weight of the blanket ensures that certain pressure points in your body are targeted, making you relax.

-When you lie under a weighted blanket, the production of the stress hormone cortisol decreases, and you ensure that you produce more of the sleep hormone melatonin.
-This also contributes to a better night's sleep.
+When you lie under a weighted blanket, the production of the stress hormone cortisol decreases and you ensure that you produce more of the sleep hormone melatonin.
+This also results in a better night's sleep.

 Do you want to learn more about weighted blankets?
 Read what is a weighted blanket?